 I gotta say.
 Feeling like you have to go by another name so the world doesn’t make your beautiful real name some ugly version SUCKS.
 But this is the real foreign name struggle.
 We do typically choose to go by different names so we don’t spend all our days correcting people.

 Yoruba folks have easier names to pronounce than Igbos.
 I REALLY feel for them.
 When your name is “Enwelumokwu,” I know that is MURKED.

 * Act like you care to know the correct pronunciation

 * Don’t shorten our name without getting our permission first (oftentimes, we’ll tell you if we do)

 * The key to pronouncing long names (and really, any name) is taking it PER syllable.
-SO… “Enwelumokwu,” and Igbo name, is prolly pronounced “AIN-WAY-LOO-MOHK-WOO.”
+SO… “Enwelumokwu,” an Igbo name, is prolly pronounced “AIN-WAY-LOO-MOHK-WOO.”
 But most people see that name and just go “Ummm… yeah nawl.”
-Some of our names really aren’t hard if you break it down this way.
+Some of our names really aren’t hard if you break them down this way.

 In spite of all this, my kids will probably have Nigerian first names.
 I’ll just teach them to understand that they have it for a reason, and to be prideful of it.
 And if someone ever asks them “Can I call you something else?” they should

 respond with a dropkick to their shins say “No. This is my name.
 Call me my name.”
 And then dropkick them.

 I have a very rich culture, and I love everything it stands for.
 Our names tell a story and they speak about the path our parents want us to lead.